Kristin Dahl • September 22, 2025

 What We Know

 - New Fee for Employers: Starting Sept.
-21, 2025, companies must pay a one-time $100,000 fee for each new H-1B application.
-This is a big change meant to reduce how many visas are filed.
+21, 2025, companies must pay a one-time $100,000 fee for certain new H-1B petitions.
+The fee does not apply to extensions or amendments filed for workers already in the U.S.

 - Current H-1B Holders Are Safe: People who already have approved H-1B visas before Sept.
 21 are not affected.
 They can keep working and traveling, though they should travel only if truly needed.